amazing-rando/deep-lore/readme.md

 python lore.py
 ```

-If the corpus that you trained on is formatted with feature extraction in mind (as the included Star Trek scripts are), you'll find that text generation becomes eerily effective.
+If the corpus that you trained on is formatted with feature extraction in mind, you'll find that text generation becomes eerily effective.
 The <b>test_output</b> directory contains test text generation and statistics for every 500 checkpoints of the model currently being trained.

 An output sample of this amazingly effective model follows: